sinequa/sba-angular/docs/tipstricks/environment.md

 In Angular, [application environments](https://angular.io/guide/build) allow you to specify different configurations for different build targets (typically `dev`, `prod`, `staging`, etc.).

 In the case of the Sinequa SBA Framework, the parameters which often need to be environment-specific are those of the [`StartConfig`]({{site.baseurl}}core/interfaces/StartConfig.html) object:
-- `url`: URL of the Sinequa server (can be omitted if the app is hosted by Sinequa)

 - `app`: Name of the App configured on the server
 - `auditEnabled`: Whether or not to enable audit logging
 - `autoSAMLProvider`, `autoOAuthProvider`: Name of the login providers configured on the server
 - `production`: Whether the app is built for production or not
+- `url`: URL of the Sinequa server (if you are using [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) -- See [Workflows]({{site.baseurl}}gettingstarted/workflow.html#working-remotely)).

-To take an example, let's say you have to develop your SBA with a Sinequa server at `http://sinequa-dev.customer.com` and you will deploy your production application on `https://sinequa.customer.com`.
+To take an example, let's say you have to develop your SBA with a Sinequa server at `https://sinequa-dev.customer.com` and you will deploy your production application on `https://sinequa.customer.com`.
 You may have something like the following:

 `app.module.ts`: